Javran/Thinking-dumps/pcph-learn/src/Ch05/NOTES.md

 There are other techniques of fusion, with delayed representation, we have a chance to find out those things that can be fused, the performence thus can be improved.

+### Example: Computing Shortest Paths

+* For scenarios like using dynamic programming, values depend on each other, we should better use `computeS` to force a manifest represetation rather than allowing a chain of functions to build up

+* Optimizations work better when all the code is visible to the compiler, if performance is of important, you can try writing out explicit loops rather than using other high-order library functions.

+* It is a good practice to put `BangPatterns` on the arguments to those iterative loops, which would help Repa to further optimize the code

+* Turning on `LLVM` backend (`-fllvm`) sometimes could help to get better performance.

+* An alternative to `computeS` is called `computeP`, which has almost the same signature except that it has to be run in a monad.
+The purpose of this function is to allow us speed up computation by puting tasks over available cores.

+* In Repa, you can also do fold by using `foldS` and `foldP`, the former one is like `computeS` and the latter one does not guarantee to fold elements in strict left-to-right order.
+In addition to all requirements `foldS` might have, `foldP` requires its arguments `f :: a -> a -> a` to be associative.